leoreisbk/supertestpilot/README.md

 You need to provide the teamID, bundleID and the provisioning profile in order to run `testpilot` using phisical devices.

+In case you'd like to use a local version of the TestPilotKit library for development and testing, add `testpilot-kit-path` with its value containing the full path of the local instance, to the config file.

 ```json
 // testpilot.config.json
 {